dmitri-blinov/commons-jexl/README.md

 + Single expression functions can be defined by using `=>` fat arrow operator without outer curly braces

-+ Variable argument functions can be defined by using `...` syntax after the last function argument
++ Variadic functions can be defined by using `...` syntax after the last function argument

-+ Functions now implement almost all basic java8 `@FunctionalInterface` interfaces, so it is possible to pass a function as an argument to java methods that accept such interfaces
++ Function closures implement all basic java-8 `@FunctionalInterface` interfaces, so that it is possible to pass a function closure as an argument to java method that accepts such interfaces

-+ Functions can be declared as `static` to prevent variable capturing
++ Function can be declared as `static` to prevent variable capturing

 + Function parameters can use `var` keyword for parameter definition

 + Function parameters can be declared strongly typed by using java class or primitive types `function(int a, int b) {a+b}`

-+ Functions can be declared strongly typed or void by using java class or primitive types `int a(int a, int b) {a+b}`
++ Function can be declared strongly typed or void by using java class or primitive types `int a(int a, int b) {a+b}`

 + Function parameters can be declared as `final`